 - Health Benefits Within – From lowering blood pressure to increasing pain tolerance, the following health benefits can all be discovered within the body.

 - Blood pressure.
-A consistent yoga practice decreases blood pressure through better circulation and oxygenation of the body.
-These two exercises can help lower blood pressure.
+A consistent yoga practice decreases blood pressure through better circulation and oxygenation of the body

 - Pulse rate.
 A slower pulse rate indicates that your heart is strong enough to pump more blood with fewer beats.
 Regularly practicing yoga provides a lower pulse rate.